zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

    * *Power Management Services* such as tickless idle and an advanced idling infrastructure.

-   * *Native Networking Stack* fully featured and optimized, including LwM2M and BSD sockets compatible support.
-OpenThread support is also provided - a mesh network designed to securely and reliably connect hundreds of products around the home.

-   * *Bluetooth Low Energy* 5.0 support including a Bluetooth qualification-ready BLE controller, and BLE Mesh.

-   * *File system* with Newtron Flash Filesystem (NFFS) and FAT support, and file system enhancements for logging and configuration.
+   * *File system* with Newtron Flash Filesystem (NFFS) and FATFS support, FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.

-   * *Native Linux, macOS, and Windows Development* with command-line Cmake build environment.
-A native POSIX port, letting you build and run Zephyr as a native application on Linux and other OSes aids development and testing.

    * *ZTest infrastructure* and a coverage test suite for continuous integration testing and verification as features are added and updated.